 My Family: I have 5 sisters and 6 brothers.
 I don’t know my mom and know my dad very little.
-I was primarily cared for by my grandma prior to coming to Project Manuelito.
+I was primarily cared for by my grandma prior to coming to the Manuelito Project.

-My Grade: 7th.
-I go to school on-site at Project Manuelito.
+My Grade: 8th.
+I go to school on-site at the Manuelito Project.

 My Favorite Subject in School: Math.

 My Career Goal: I am not sure yet!

 My Personality: I am quite shy and prefer to keep to myself most of the time.
 I can act tough, so it can be tricky to get me to participate in group activities with the other kids and need extra help to motivate me to get my school work done.
 I have a handsome smile when you can get me to smile!

 My Favorite Hobbies: I like to draw and play soccer.
 I also like to watch TV and sleep.
 I like to keep to myself, so you can often find me in the boy’s dorm area.
 I have friends at the Manuelito Project and I like to hang out with them.